-For doubly symmetric shapes, the geometric centroid and shear center coincide resulting in $x_o = y_o = 0$.
+For doubly symmetric shapes, the geometric centroid and shear center coincide resulting in $x_o = y_o = 0$ .
 Therefore, for a doubly symmetric section, Equation E4-4 results in three roots: flexural buckling about the x-axis, flexural buckling about the y-axis, and torsional buckling about the shear center of the section, with the lowest root controlling the capacity of the cross section.
 Most designers are familiar with evaluating the strength of a wide-flange column by considering flexural buckling about the x-axis and y-axis; however, torsional buckling as given by Equation E4-2 is another potential buckling mode that should be considered and may control when the unbraced length for torsional buckling exceeds the unbraced length for minor-axis flexural buckling.
 Equation E4-2 is applicable for columns that twist about the shear center of the section, which will be the case when lateral bracing details like that shown in Figure C-E4.1 are used.
-The rod that is used for the brace in this case restrains the column from lateral movement about the minor axis, but does not generally prevent twist of the section and therefore the unbraced length for torsional buckling may be larger than for minor-axis flexure, which is a case where torsional buckling may control.
-Most typical column base plate details will restrain twist at the base of the column.
-In addition, twist will often also be adequately restrained by relatively simple framing to beams.
-Many of the cases where inadequate torsional restraint is provided at a brace point will often occur at intermediate (between the ends of the column) brace locations.
+The rod that is used for the brace in this case restrains the column from lateral movement about the minor axis, but does not generally prevent twist of the section and therefore the unbraced length for torsional buckling may be larger than for minor-axis flexure, which is a case where torsional buckling may be larger than for minor-axis flexure, which is a case where torsional buckling may be larger than for minor-axis flexure, which is a case where torsional buckling may be larger than for minor-axis flexure.